nanuc/laravel-track/README.md

 If the route where you attach a goal is not tracked (e.g. in Livewire routes) the goal will be attached to the last known page view for this visitor.

+#### Goals in views
+You can set goals in views too.
+They will be reached when the place where the component was placed gets visible in the view port.
+This can be used e.g. to measure if an A/B tested heroshot gets scrolls further down the page.

+Just use `<track::goal goal="goalName" />` in your blade view.
+For this to work you need to have a stack `scripts` in your layout - the name can be configured (`laravel-track.goals.component.stack-name`).

 ### Page name
 As Laravel Livewire uses the same routes for different actions it might be useful to give a page a name.
 You can do this with `Tracker::page('pageName');`.